bringauto/package-to-image-placer/README.md

 * `-target-dir` - Override target directory on the image from config.
 Non-interactive mode only.
 * `-h` - Show usage.

-> Commandline arguments are overriding the config file values.
+> Command line arguments are overriding the config file values.

 ### Tests